lydialucchesi/Vizumap/README.md

 We would like to assemble a Vizumap gallery that showcases different applications of the package’s mapping methods.
 If you use Vizumap to visualise uncertainty, please feel free to send the map our way.
-We would like to see it\!
+We would like to see it!

 ## References